Dynatrace/AWSDevOpsTutorial/README.md

 Lets click on the Staging Service and explore what Dynatrace sees within that service:
 ![](./images/createstack_dynatrace2.png)

-The longer you run the more historical data we have.
+The longer you run your application and services the more historical data we have.
 But we already see Response Time, Failure Rate, Throughput.
 We see where the Node.js service runs on and we also get all the deployment information from the AWS CodePipeline.
 If you want to learn more about how to explore this data from here, e.g: see down to method level, exceptions, ... then check out our YouTube Dynatrace Performance Clinic on [Basic Diagnositcs with Dynatrace](https://www.youtube.com/watch?v=OEGk4JN9wDg&list=PLqt2rd0eew1YFx9m8dBFSiGYSBcDuWG38&index=2&t=810s)

 ## 2. Lets run another CodePipeline